Wilson and Alroy's Record Reviews We listen to the lousy records so you won't have to.

 Suave Suave (1990)

 Alfonso had left to form Dan Den by this point, replaced by pianist/arranger Antonio Gómez.
-Most of the tunes are by Revé, though two are by Gómez ("Respétame"), and it's basically in the same style as Que Cuento, voz de vieja, changüí and all.
-There are some great tunes, including the title track, "Anda Y Recogela" (with an amusing use of a US R&B audience involvement trick), and three bonus tracks, including the theme song from the 1991 Pan American Games ("Tocopan").
+Most of the tunes are by Revé, though two are by Gómez ("Respétame"), and it's basically in the same style as Que Cuento: voz de vieja, changüí and all.
+The batch of tunes is superior, particularly the title track and "Anda Y Recógela," with an amusing use of an R&B audience involvement tactic.
+However, the three CD-only bonus tracks - including the theme song from the 1991 Pan American Games ("Tocopan") - are nothing spectacular.
 (DBW)

 Mi Salsa Tiene Sandunga (1991)